OmkarMahale-17/OmkarMahale-17/README.md

 👋 Hi, I'm Omkar Mahale

-I'm currently aspiring and sharpening my skills in **Data Science**, **Data Visualization**, and **Machine Learning**.
+I'm currently aspiring and sharpening my skills in **Data Science**, **Data Visualization**, and **Machine Learning** and **Artificial Intelligence**.
 I'm passionate about turning raw data into meaningful insights and building intelligent systems that solve real-world problems.

-🚀 What I'm Working On
+🚀 What I'm Worked On

 🤖 **Stress Detection Using Facial Recognition**
  A project that uses computer vision and machine learning to detect stress based on facial expressions.